kinuax/rolabesti/README.md

 Description
 ----------

-**rolabesti** is a command-line application to manage a music library, performing the following actions on mp3 files: parsing, searching, playing, enqueueing, copying, and tagging.
+**rolabesti** is an application to manage a music library, performing the following actions on mp3 files: parsing, searching, playing, enqueueing, copying, and tagging.

 Requirements
 ------------